-The consolidated financial statements include the accounts of Centex Construction Products, Inc. and its majority-owned subsidiaries ("CXP" or the "Company") after the elimination of all significant intercompany balances and transactions.
-CXP is a holding company whose assets consist of its investments in its subsidiaries, intercompany balances and holdings of cash and cash equivalents.
+The consolidated financial statements include the accounts of Centex Construction Products, Inc. and its majority-owned subsidiaries ("CXP" or the "Company") after elimination of intercompany balances and transactions.
+CXP is a holding company whose assets consist of its investments in its subsidiaries, joint ventures, intercompany balances and holdings of cash and cash equivalents.
 The businesses of the consolidated group are conducted through CXP's subsidiaries.
-In addition, the Company holds 50% joint venture interests in its cement plants in Illinois and Texas and has proportionately consolidated its pro rata interest in the revenues, expenses, assets and liabilities of those extractive industry ventures.
+Investments in affiliated companies, owned 50% or less, are accounted for using the equity method of accounting.
+The Equity in Earnings of Unconsolidated Joint Ventures has been presented in conformity with the Company's period end.
+See Note B.

-The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.